chesterlaw/serifu_player/README.md

 # Serifu Player: Mac Guide

-Serifu Player is a soundboard.
-Each key plays a voice.
-Use your keyboard or click the screen.
+Serifu Player is a simple, responsive soundboard that lets you play audio with a single key press or click.
+It feels immediate, tactile, and satisfying.
 Simple.
 Quick.
 Clear.

 ---

 ## 1. Getting the App

+To download the app:

-You're already here.
-Click the green **Code** button above.
-Download ZIP.
-Unzip it anywhere.
+1. Click the green **Code** button at the top of this page.
+2. Select **Download ZIP**.
+3. Once downloaded, double-click the ZIP file to unzip it.
+4. Move the unzipped folder wherever you like.

 ---